aritmos/CrabQL/README.md

 ORDER BY campaign
 ```

-### 🌿 Natural?
+### 🌿 Natural

 One of the core values of `rs2sql` is that of it providing _natural_ Rust code.
 In particular this means **no string expression parsing**.
 Other crates providing a Rust to SQL translation often use an API like:

 ```rust
 selection.where("version > 12").select("'v' + str(version) + '_x86_64-linux'")
 ```

 With internal logic parsing the expression encoded into the string.
 I don't like this and I don't want it.
-Instead `rs2sql` makes use of Rust's associated type parameters allowing the "overloading" of common operations to return new types which encode the action.
-These are then packaged inside of closures providing access into the query builder's state.
-Sadly the only case where this pattern cannot be implemented is ordering and equality, which require the use of methods:
+Instead `rs2sql` makes use of Rust's associated type parameters allowing the "overloading" of common
+operations to return new types which encode the action.
+These are then packaged inside of closures
+providing access into the query builder's state.
+Sadly the only case where this pattern cannot be
+implemented is ordering and equality, which require the use of methods:

 ```rust
 selection.where(|t| t["version"].gt(12)).select(|t| "v" + t["version"] + "_x86_64-linux")
 ```

-The ability to write your query's expressions as normal rust code means complex queries remain easy to write and read.
+The ability to write your query's expressions as normal rust code means complex queries remain easy
+to write and read.
 Imagine writing the following `WHERE` clause within the string-parsing Rust-to-SQL crates:

 ```sql
 SELECT *